 Simply copying slabs of text from a book will not achieve very much.
 You need to write everything in your own words and be able to verbalise everything clearly!

-That wraps up our top 3 tips for writing HSC Economics study notes – good luck!
+That wraps up our top 3 tips for writing killer notes for HSC Economics – good luck!

-Looking for some extra help with your HSC Economics?
+Looking for some extra help with HSC Economics?